natalieagus/50002/docs/Labs/lab4-part1.md

 ## ALU + WDSEL Unit
 This unit is fairly straightforward to implement.  **In fact, it is so easy and we just implement it for you** inside `beta_cpu.luc`.
-We  provide you with the ALU unit (`alu.luc`) so you don't have to make the 32-bit version.
-We follow closely the modular implementation of ALU from Lab 3.

 ### ALU+WDSEL Unit Schematic
 Here is the suggested **ALU + WDSEL** Unit schematic that we implemented: